opengovsg/myinfo-gov-client/README.md

 # myinfo-gov-client

-A lightweight client to easily call the MyInfo TUO endpoint for the Singapore government.
+A lightweight client to easily call the MyInfo Person endpoint for the Singapore government.
 Compatible with NodeJS version >=10.

 # Quick Start